r-Techsupport/rTS_Wiki/docs/meta/writing-articles.md

 ## FrontMatter Header

-**The FrontMatter Header contains all of the metadata of the page**, including title, parent category, and date of last modification.
-This should always be placed at the **first line**.
+**The FrontMatter Header contains all of the metadata of the page**, including title, parent category, and date of last modification. **This is required** and should always be placed on the **first line of the file**.

 Here is the header for this specific page: